Back to blog

 What is perimenopause?

 Perimenopause is the hormonal transition phase leading up to menopause.
-It begins when your ovaries start producing less estrogen and progesterone irregularly, and it ends 12 months after your final menstrual period — that day officially marks menopause.
+It usually begins when ovulation becomes less predictable and estradiol and progesterone patterns vary more from one cycle to the next.
+It ends 12 months after your final menstrual period; that point officially marks menopause.

 Perimenopause ≠ Menopause: